nomad-dormouse/mnist-digit-recognizer/remote/README.md

 The main components include:
 - `deploy.sh`: A bash script that deploys the application to a remote server
-- `docker-compose.remote.override.yml`: Docker Compose configuration overrides specific to remote deployment
+- `docker-compose.remote.override.yml`: Docker Compose configuration overrides specific to remote deployment that targets the `remote` stage in the multi-stage Dockerfile
-- Loads environment variables from `.env`
+- Loads environment variables from the consolidated `.env` file in the project root

 ## Deployment Process